 9. Reduce the size and weight of your vehicles

-Only by comprehensively assessing your business requirements and your current fleet, will you be able to make the decision to downsize the vehicles in your fleet.
-However, if you do make this decision, then you can expect a reduction of purchase costs of your company vehicles and this will also help to decrease your fuel costs too.
+Only by comprehensively assessing your business requirements and your current fleet will you be able to make the decision to downsize the vehicles in your fleet.
+However, if you do make this decision, then you can expect a reduction in purchase costs of your company vehicles, and this will also help to decrease your fuel costs.

 Reducing the size and weight of your fleet vehicles could help to save you money, but it’s important to weigh up the performance and reliability of your current vehicles against that of new vehicles.